-Go aurora hunting in Tromsø, drive your own husky sled, take a road trip amidst the scenic terrains of Lofoten; all in this 7 day Norway itinerary!
+Go aurora hunting, drive your own husky sled, and take a road trip amidst the scenic terrains of the Lofoten islands; all in this seven-day Norway itinerary!

 Day 1: Arrive in Oslo

-Oslo for us was a quick stopover to meet up with a friend before catching our flight to Tromsø.
-Unless you’re a huge fan of museums, our take is that you can pick 1-2 sights to explore before catching a late night flight to Tromsø.
+Oslo was a quick stopover for us to meet up with a friend before catching our flight to Tromsø.
+Unless you’re a huge fan of museums, our take is that you can pick one to two sights to explore before catching a late-night flight to Tromsø.

-*Pro-tip for museum fans: Purchase the Oslo Pass (395Kr for 24 hours) which covers entrance fees to 30 different museums as well as Oslo’s public transport within zone 1 and 2.
+*Pro-tip: Purchase the Oslo Pass (495Kr for 24 hours) which covers entrance fees to 30 different museums as well as Oslo’s public transport within zones 1 and 2.

 Oslo’s public transport system is priced by zones.
-If you’re planning to visit just 1-2 sights, it might be cheaper to get a single ticket.
-If you’re exploring more sights across different zones, you can purchase a 24-hour ticket for 237Kr.
+If you’re planning to visit just one to two sights, it might be cheaper to get a single ticket.
+If you’re exploring more sights across different zones, you can purchase a 24-hour ticket for 277Kr.
 The ticket can be purchased in a Travelcard or via the RuterBillet app.